 NYU School of Medicine’s electives for MD students are two- to four-week educational experiences to be completed during your clerkship year and beyond.

 The MD curriculum requires a minimum of 20 weeks of elective courses.
 Of these, eight weeks are designated for clinical areas unrelated to your anticipated specialty, providing you with the invaluable opportunity to explore an array of medical disciplines.
 Courses are completed in designated blocks and graded pass or fail.

-To register for elective courses, you participate in elective lotteries twice a year using the elective registration system (a Kerberos ID is required for login).
+To register for elective courses, you participate in elective lotteries twice a year using SOLARIS (a Kerberos ID is required for login).
 Learn more about the process in our elective registration system user guides.